-A category killer is a large retail store that has a wide product selection and attractive prices.
-It dominates other stores in the same product category and drives rivals out of the market.
-It has a competitive advantage due to its wide choice of products, affordable prices, and huge marketing campaigns.
+A category killer is a large retail store that has a vast product choice and attractive prices.
+It dominates over other stores in the same product category and drives its rivals out of the market.
+Category-killer stores have a competitive advantage due to their broad range of affordable products and huge marketing campaigns.

 In this article, we’ll figure out how a category killer works and share some examples.
-We’ll also compare a category killer and a specialty store.
+We’ll also compare category killers and specialty stores.

 How does a category killer work?

-Category killer store is large, powerful, and competitive.
-It can easily crowd out its rivals — small retail stores.
-The main advantages of large retail chain stores include a great product selection, large-scale marketing campaigns, and affordable prices.
+Category-killer stores are large, powerful, and competitive.
+They can easily crowd out their rivals — small retail stores.
+Huge retail chains’ primary benefits include great product choice, large-scale marketing campaigns, and low prices.

-To become powerful, a store needs to have retail outlets and be ready to provide customers with a wide choice of products in one product category.
-Once the store grows and opens more chain stores, it can gain dominance in the market.
-Small retail stores can’t stand up to competition and leave the market.
-This is since a category killer has a wide product selection, expanded reach, and capacity.
+To become powerful, a store needs to have retail outlets and be ready to provide customers with a wide choice of products within one category.
+Once the store grows into a chain, it can gain dominance in the market due to its expanded reach and large capacity.
+Small retail stores can’t stand up to the competition and leave the market.

-Big-box stores have more benefits than their competitors.
+Big-box stores reap more benefits than their competitors.
 They have more financial opportunities and can afford to buy in bulk from different suppliers.
-When they purchase in bulk, they get several advantages.
-They can get a big discount and free shipping.
-As a result, category killers offer lower prices for customers.
-Small retailers can’t compete with them.
-As a result, category killers get a large market share.
+When they purchase in bulk, they get several advantages, including big discounts and free shipping.
+As a result, category killers offer lower prices and get a significant market share, and small retailers can’t compete with them.

-Now that you know how it works, let’s proceed to the next section to make the difference between a category killer and a specialty store clear.
-It will help you get rid of the confusion when a conversation about these two terms will arise.
+Now that you know how this works, let’s proceed to the next section to make the difference between a category killer and a specialty store clear.

 We’ll review the two terms in more detail to understand the difference between them.

-A category killer is a large everything-in-one store that dominates a product category.
-It’s a serious competitor for other smaller stores as it usually has a wide selection of products and lower prices.
-Its market penetration, pricing, and product assortment provide such big-box stores with a competitive advantage.
-Examples include Walmart, Home Depot, and Staples.
+A category killer is a large all-in-one store that dominates a product category.
+Big-box stores’ market penetration, pricing, and product choice provide them with a competitive advantage and the ability to crowd out smaller stores.
+Examples of category-killer companies include Walmart, Home Depot, and Staples.

-A specialty store is a retail store that specializes in selling a specific product category.
-These stores don’t sell large quantities of different product categories.
-They are opposites to big-box stores like Walmart that have everything a customer needs.
-Lululemon is a great example of a specialty store because it sells sportswear only.
-People can shop for leggings, joggers, hoodies, shorts, etc.
+A specialty store is a retail store that specializes in selling products within a specific product category — these stores don’t sell lots of various products.
+They are antipodes to big-box stores like Walmart that have everything a customer needs.
+Lululemon is an excellent example of a specialty store because it sells sportswear only.

-To put it simply, category killers dominate the market and bring benefits both for their owners and customers.
-Hope our examples helped you understand the topic in more detail.
+To put it simply, category killers dominate the market and bring benefits to both their owners and customers.
+Hope our examples helped you understand the topic better.